-- Nonresidential and Mixed-Use Buildings

-- (1) Ground Floor or Street Level

-- (a) Main Street

-Along Main Street, a minimum of 50% of the groundfloor street-facing wall area must consist of glazing.
-The ground-floor street-facing wall area is defined as the area from 3 ft above finished grade to 12 ft above finished grade or to the bottom of the ceiling joists or, where there is no ceiling, to the bottom of the roof rafters of the space fronting the street, whichever is less.
+- 2. Design Standards - a.
+Transparency must be created through glazing, defined here as windows and the glazed portions of doors. - b.
+Nonresidential and Mixed-Use Buildings - (1) Ground Floor - (a) Along Main Street, a minimum of 50% of the ground-floor street-facing wall area must consist of glazing. - (b) For all other block faces, a minimum of 40% of the ground-floor street-facing wall area must consist of glazing. - (c) The ground-floor street-facing wall area is defined as the area from 3 ft above finished grade to 12 ft above finished grade or to the bottom of the ceiling joists or, where there is no ceiling, to the bottom of the roof rafters of the space fronting the street, whichever is less. - (2) Upper Floors